AlirezaRafieiSardouei/ENG-CNN/README.md

  ENG-CNN: A CNN - Based Approach for Energy-Preserving Image Enhancement

  # Output results
+ Please click on the image to see the image clearly.
  ## Lemons
  ###  Comparison between the dimmed input and the enhanced output/ the DCT-based output and our output/ the gradient-based output and our output
 [<img src="figures/lemons.png" width="260px"/>](https://imgsli.com/MzU3MzM1) [<img src="figures/lemons.png" width="260px"/>](https://imgsli.com/MzU3MzM3)[<img src="figures/lemons.png" width="260px"/>](https://imgsli.com/MzU3MzM5)